azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 # CGH Inpatient Deterioration Dataset Preparation

-This README explains how `Dataset_preparation_modified_v8_final_v1_fixed.ipynb` builds non-sequential modelling datasets for early inpatient deterioration prediction.
+This README explains how `dataset_nonsequential_final.ipynb` builds non-sequential modelling datasets for early inpatient deterioration prediction.

 It is written for readers who have not seen the project before.
 It explains the prediction task, input data, cohort rule, cleaning logic, sliding-window labels, feature groups, split design, and output files.